-With the current focus on COVID-19 vaccines, Healthdirect Australia has developed the COVID-19 vaccine symptom checker to help you decide what to do if you have side effects after a COVID-19 vaccination, ranging from common flu-like symptoms to rare cases when medical attention is needed.
+With the current focus on COVID-19 vaccines, Healthdirect Australia has developed the COVID-19 vaccine side effect checker to help you decide what to do if you have side effects after a COVID-19 vaccination, ranging from common flu-like symptoms to rare cases when medical attention is needed.

 Mild side effects

-Evidence from clinical trials, along with national and international databases, show that most side effects being reported after vaccination with AstraZeneca and Pfizer COVID-19 vaccines are mild and temporary (lasting only a few days).12-14
+Evidence from clinical trials, along with national and international databases, show that most side effects being reported after vaccination with COVID-19 vaccines are mild and temporary (lasting only a few days).11-14

 New, unexpected or persistent symptoms